jean72human/jean72human.github.io/_posts/2021-03-01-cassava-disease-classification.md

 Below is a list of some observations we made on the data.
 - The data is noisy.
 There were probably a few labeling mistakes.
 - The dataset was not large.
 There was a total of 5656 labeled images.
 - The dataset was highly imbalanced.
-The largest class had 2658 imagesand the smallest one had 316 images.
+The largest class had 2658 images and the smallest one had 316 images.
 - The data had low inter-class variance.
-The differences from one class toanother were small and hard to notice.
+The differences from one class to another were small and hard to notice.
 # Experiments
 ## Dealing with the properties of the data
 Here is a list of the ideas used to deal with the various properties of the data.